 Rudolph and Ai-Ting were due to go to Taiwan for their trip and they organised for us to stay by a friend of hers Lily.

-We all went to the airport to se Rudolph and Lily off.
-On the way there was some concern that they will stopped by the police.
+We all went to the airport to see Rudolph and Lily off.
+On the way, there was some concern that they will be stopped by the police.
 Apparently illegal immigration from China is seen as a problem.
-We were not stopped however.
+We were not stopped, however.

 Lily and her family were also very kind and Lily showed us Gold Reef City, a kid of amusement park with a tour of a gold mine.

 Part of the mine is still in use.
 The tour itself is worth seeing.